Gnome-Lackey/quick-quick-bot/README.md

 > =============
 >
 > This should not cause anything to break within the code.
 It's just saying that there may be things in our version of TypeScript that
-> may not be supported yet by the linter.
+> may not be supported yet by the parser.
 You can ignore this since we aren't using anything too fancy.

 If you navigate over to your discord server you should see _quick-quick_ in your server's channels.
 Be sure to lock down the permissions of the channels you don't want him to join!